-When there are more applications than there are places available, the governors will admit pupils according to the following criteria, applied in the following order of priority:
+When there are more applications than there are places available, the Local Academy Committee will admit pupils according to the following criteria, applied in the following order of priority:

-- children who are in the care of a local authority (looked after children) or provided with accommodation by them (Section 22 of the Children Act 1989) and children who were previously looked after but ceased to be so because they were adopted (or became subject to a residence order or special guardianship. - 2. children who will have a sibling attending the academy at the time of application and at the time of admission. - 3. children who are themselves, or whose families are, faithful and regular worshippers at a Church of England parish church.
-Written evidence of the applicants' commitment to their place of worship (in the form of a clergy reference) will be required, using the Supplementary Information Form attached. - 4. children who are themselves, or whose families are, faithful and regular worshippers of another Christian denomination (as recognised by Churches Together in Britain and Ireland and/or the Evangelical Alliance).
+- looked after and previously looked after children, including internationally adopted previously looked after children (IAPLAC). - 2. children who will have a sibling attending the academy at the time of application and at the time of admission. - 3. children who are themselves, or whose families are, faithful and regular worshippers at a Church of England parish church.
+Written evidence of the applicants' commitment to their place of worship (in the form of a clergy reference) will be required, using the Supplementary Information Form attached. - 4. children who are themselves, or whose families are, faithful and regular worshippers of another Christian denomination (as recognised by Churches Together in Britain and Ireland and/ or the Evangelical Alliance).
 Written evidence of the applicants' commitment to their place of worship (in the form of a minister's reference) will be required, using the Supplementary Information Form attached. - children with known special medical or social needs.
-Written supporting evidence should be supplied, at the time of application, from a relevant professional, such as a doctor, social worker or educational psychologist.
+Written supporting evidence should be supplied, at the time of application, from a relevant professional, such as a doctor, social worker or educational psychologist. - children who are themselves, or whose families are, committed members of another religious faith.
+Written evidence will be required from the faith leader, using the Supplementary Information Form attached.

-- children who are themselves, or whose families are, committed members of another religious faith.
-Written evidence will be required from the faith leader, using the Supplementary Information Form attached. - 7. any remaining places will be given in order of the nearness of the home to the academy, using a straight line distance measurement.
+7. any remaining places will be given in order of the nearness of the home to the academy, using a straight line distance measurement.
 (See below NOTES section (iii))

-In the event that two or more applicants have equal right to a place under any of the above criteria, the Governing Body will apply the subsequent criteria, in order of priority, to these applicants.
+In the event that two or more applicants have equal right to a place under any of the above criteria, the Local Academy Committee will apply the subsequent criteria, in order of priority, to these applicants.